 It’s time for something a little different.
 I feel obliged to justify my decision to include this particular appraisal on a site which is primarily focused on horror films such as Rivers of Grue.
 The name says it all right?
 Actually, it doesn’t.
 You see, as much as I adore the genre and it will always remain the primary focus of my work, I’m also a pretty hardcore enthusiast of film in general.
 Indeed, if you were to ask me the best two movies that I viewed in 2008 then I would reel off The Coen Brothers’ No Country For Old Men and Martin McDonagh’s In Bruges and without a second’s procrastination.
 Granted, there exists a common gene between these modern masterpieces and my beloved horror, as both are punctuated with moments of unflinching violence, but my reasoning goes far deeper than simply a few bloodied noses and shallow graves.

 Drive wholeheartedly succeeds in pretty much every conceivable respect and is helped, in no small manner, by an alpha whom any heterosexual male truly comfortable in their skin would hold their hands up to man crushing on.
-It’s not that I dream of being inside Ryan Gosling, at least not in the way any dirty minds amongst us will be thinking.
-However, I would pay a princely sum to reside within this man’s skin and see the world through his piercing baby blues.
 I kid you not, The Gosling as he is affectionately referred, can polish a wall just by leaning against it.
-Let’s be honest here, he simply exudes cool, is entirely unflappable, and can deal with any given situation in the flex of a bicep.
+Chiseled from women’s forbidden desires, his lean, clean and mean physique tells only half the tale.
+He also possesses that James Dean swagger, airing just enough on the right side of smarmy for alphas not to desire to haymaker his Johnson.
+He simply exudes cool, is entirely unflappable, and can deal with any given situation in the flex of a bicep.
 Moreover, he uses every solitary muscle in his face to speak his mind, making lengthy dialogues surplus to requirements.

 Here he plays a Hollywood stuntman simply known as Driver and the emblem on his jacket speaks volumes for his character.
 Capable of mesmerizing his opposite number with similar single-mindedness as a scorpion as it prepares to strike, he is comfortable with the fact that regardless of what his opponent’s next move may be, his will be quicker, more focused and far deadlier. therefore the only option is to succumb.
 A man of few precious words, his actions do all the talking on his behalf, which makes him ideally suited as a getaway driver for heists and the like.